Nicholas Bhengu

-Rev. Nicholas Bhekinkosi Hepworth Bhengu was born on September 5, 1909 at Entumeni, KwaZulu-Natal.
+Nicholas Bhekinkosi Hepworth Bhengu was born on September 5, 1909, at Entumeni, KwaZulu-Natal.
 Known as "Manotsha", "Papakho", "uMkhulu" or "uKhehla" by his converts, he was the Founder of the Africa Back to God Crusade (Assemblies of God) in the 1950s.
 Bhengu was an evangelist, a teacher of the word, and a pastor.
 Through his ministry a very large congregation was built up in the Eastern Cape, KwaZulu-Natal, and the rest of South Africa together with the neighboring countries.
 Bhengu emphasised holiness and the fear of God, among other things.

 Early years

 Bhengu was the son of Josiah Khanda and Yele Bhengu.
 His father was an evangelist of the Lutheran Church.
 His mother raised him as a Christian.
 He was born at the eNtumeni Mission Station.
 He had five brothers and two sisters.
 Bhengu was "expelled twice [from his birthplace] for his faith as a heretic", first at the age of 21 after he tried to witness to his people after his conversion, and second after he returned to his father's land and settled and built a home, and he was "forced to leave" in 1973 and then settled at Mtunzini.

 He was a professional court interpreter.
 In South Africa, American ministers depended on African interpreters to translate to both Africans (black) and Afrikaans (white).
 Nicholas Bhengu was a well known Zulu minister.
 He attended the 7th Annual Voice of Healing Convention - "All Roads Lead to Dallas Texas Nov 8-11".
 In America he became known as "The Black Billy Graham of Africa".